Understanding Radiation Therapy

 Cystitis – You may feel you want to pass urine more often or you might have some stinging when you pass urine.
 This is called cystitis.
-Try to drink plenty of water to make your urine less concentrated.
+The symptoms usually ease within 3 months of finishing radiation therapy.

 Let your treatment team know if you have bladder or urinary problems, as they will be able to suggest strategies and may recommend medicines.
-To help manage these side effects, drink plenty of fluids and avoid drinking strong coffee, tea and alcohol.
+To help manage these side effects, drink plenty of fluids, limit strong coffee and tea, and avoid drinking alcohol.

-The blood vessels in the bladder can become more fragile after radiation therapy.
-This can cause blood to appear in your urine even months or years after treatment.
+The blood vessels in the bladder and bowel can become more fragile after radiation therapy.
+This may mean you see blood in your urine or bowel motions, even months or years after treatment.
 Always let your doctor know if you notice new or unusual bleeding.

 People who have had surgery followed by radiation therapy are more at risk.
 Lymphoedema or swelling is sometimes just a temporary effect of radiation therapy, but it can be ongoing.
 It can also be a late effect, appearing months or even years after treatment.

 Lymphoedema is easier to manage if the condition is treated early.
-The main signs of lymphoedema include swelling, redness and skin warmth, which may come and go.
+Treatment will aim to improve the flow of lymph fluid.
 It is important to avoid pressure, injury or infection to the affected part of your body, and to see your doctor if you have any signs of lymphoedema.